Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ```

 The final part of the Agent code is the `Agent.OnActionReceived()` method, which
-receives the decision from the Brain and assigns the reward.
+receives the actions from the Brain and assigns the reward.

 ### Actions